SlokomManel/PerBlur/README.md

 * Pandas
 * scikit-learn

-Please note that I added needed files with required modification.
-The places of modification are commented.

-Feel free to write me at m.slokom@tudelft.nl or manel.slokom@live.fr for questions!
+Feel free to contact me at m.slokom@tudelft.nl or manel.slokom@live.fr for questions!